E-Scores for (In)Correctness Assessment of Generative Model Outputs: IMPLICIT P-SCORES IN RELATED WORK

 Here we highlight the implicit role of p-scores (cf. \cref{eq:p_score}), and hence p-values, in the works most closely related to ours \citep{mohri2024language,cherian2024large,rubintoles2025conformal}, making it explicit.
 To begin with, these works compute the calibration values $f^{*} \rbr{x^{i} , \mathds{O} \rbr{x^{i} , g_{\pi} \rbr{x^{i}}}}$ for $i = 1 , \ldots , n$.
 Given a fixed user-defined $\alpha \in \sbr{\nicefrac{1}{\rbr{n + 1}} , 1}$, they compute a threshold $\tau_{\alpha}$ set to the $\lceil \rbr{1 - \alpha} \cdot \rbr{n + 1} \rceil$-th smallest of the calibration values above.
 Then, a test response $\mathbf{y}^{n + 1}$ is included in the returned set if $f \rbr{x^{n + 1} , \mathbf{y}^{n + 1}}$ is larger than this threshold,

-In our setup, this is equivalent to returning the filtered set $\mathds{S}_{\alpha} \rbr{x , g_{\pi} \rbr{x}}$ using p-scores.
-We highlight again that such approaches achieve \cref{eq:size}, but not its post-hoc generalization in \cref{eq:size_distortion}; for that we propose our e-scores.
+In our setup, this is equivalent to returning the filtered set $\mathds{S}_{\alpha} \rbr{x^{n + 1} , g_{\pi} \rbr{x^{n + 1}}}$ using p-scores.
+We again highlight that these approaches satisfy \cref{eq:size}, but not its post-hoc generalization in \cref{eq:size_distortion}; for that, we propose e-scores.